Write for LWLies | Little White Lies

 Festival First-Look Reviews

-Major film festivals (Cannes, Venice, London, Berlin, Sundance, Toronto, SXSW, Locarno, NYFF) are covered with first-look reviews and LWLies usually have a critic or two on the ground.
+Major film festivals (Cannes, Venice, London, Berlin, Sundance, Toronto, SXSW, Locarno, NYFF) are covered with first-look reviews and LWLies usually has a reporter on the ground.
 You are welcome to pitch us reviews from these festivals but please note we give priority to our own staff and to the writers we have an existing working relationship with, as these commissions are sought-after and involve turning around great copy on a tight deadline!
 We do not tend to commission interviews or features at festivals unless there is an amazing opportunity.

 General Pitching Information